‘Love & Hip Hop’ Stars Fake Pregnancies And Miscarriages For Storylines? Masika Kalysha Speaks Out

 “Basically, she knew what she was doing… I wasn’t just no random dude in the club, you know what I’m saying?
 She knew I was going to be there, and that’s how that happened.”

-Masika’s baby girl will be turning 1-years-old on March 30.
+Masika’s baby girl will be turning one-year-old on March 30.
 Her full name means “queenly” and “joyful” in Swahili.

 A photo posted by Masika Kalysha (@masikakalysha) on